kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 ## Cleanup

-Close out related issues, open new issues if you find any, and ask Google admins to revoke your personal access to GCP if it is no longer required.
+Close the release cut issue and possibly related issues, open new issues if you find any docs or feature missing, and ask Google admins to revoke your personal access to GCP if it is no longer required.
 You might want to delete your GitHub access token too.